< Terug naar resultaten

 • 2

-Morning city tour in Antananarivo; afternoon drive to Andasibe; guided night walk.
+Morning city tour in Antananarivo; afternoon drive to Andasibe; guided night walk

 • 3

-Morning trek in Andasibe; return to Antananarivo.
+Morning trek in Andasibe National Park; return to Antananarivo

 • 4

-Fly to Morondava; visit Alley of Baobabs.
+Fly to Morondava; visit Alley of Baobabs

 We depart early today to catch a flight west to the coastal town of Morondava, known for having one of the finest climates in Madagascar.
-This afternoon, we will pick up the 4WD vehicles and then visit the famous ‘Alley of Baobabs’.
-We then we drive to Kirindy dry forest reserve where we spend the night.
-Accommodation: Gite de Kirindy or similarStandard Hotel
+We then pick up 4x4 vehicles in the afternoon and visit the Alley of Baobabs, where ancient baobab trees line an unpaved road known as the most scenic in the country.
+We then drive to Kirindy dry forest reserve where we spend the night.
+Accommodation: Relais du Kirindy (or similar)

 • 5

-Drive to Bekopaka, with a visit to Kirindy dry forest reserve.
+Drive to Bekopaka, with a visit to Kirindy dry forest reserve

 • 6